Shaker Middle School Cafeteria Expansion and Renovation

 “We knew the quality of LTI equipment meant that it would hold up to the kind of heavy use schools get for years to come,” Woods said.
 “After all, the old serving lines were also from LTI, and more than 15 years later, they were still in good shape.”

-The new serving lines were outfitted with LTI’s QuickSwitch technology, which allows wells to be hot, cold or frozen.
+The new serving line equipment was outfitted with LTI’s QuickSwitch technology, which allows wells to be hot, cold or frozen.
 Wells are independently controlled, so hot and cold foods can be served side-by-side, and can switch between temperatures in an hour.

 “QuickSwitch is one of the greatest assets of the equipment,” Ostrowski said.
 “Whether we’re going to do a yogurt bar, an Asian rice and noodle bar, a salad bar — it really gives us the flexibility to try different things and offer some great healthy options.
 We can set out fresh, appealing foods so much better than in the old ‘one shot’ line where you’ve basically just got a chicken patty to go.”